Department:School of Education & Social Care

 Niki teaches on the modules in the MA Student Affairs in Higher Education course, as well as modules in the MA Education and MA Early Childhood Education.

-Sol, N., forthcoming.
-Fostering identity development during study abroad to strengthen cultural competence.
+Sol, N., in press.
+Fostering intercultural identity during study abroad to strengthen intercultural competence.
 In: L. Leavitt, ed., Cultural awareness and competency development in higher education.
 Hershey, PA: IGI Global.

 Sol, N., McAdam-Donegan, L., and Intolubbe-Chmil, L., 2016.
 Supporting non-traditional students in their abroad experiences.
 Conference presentation: Forum on Education Abroad’s 12th Annual Conference: Navigating the Intersections: The Cultures of Education Abroad.
 Atlanta, GA, USA, 6-8 April, 2016.